pjbiggs/SING_aotearoa_2019/README.md

 | cpManuka_35755 | AGAGGGGGCCGTGTACG  |   Australian  |        C        |     A     | 35700 | 35799 |
 | cpManuka_44986 | CGAGCACCATGGAAATA  |  South Island |        G        |     G     | 44950 | 45049 |

-If your sammple is from the geographic location you should see the DNA base in the column "Allele targeted" above.
+If your sample is from the geographic location you should see the DNA base in the column "Allele targeted" above.
 Unfortunately this is not absolute, but it gives you an idea.
 We shall discuss this in a while, as this is a small exmaple to illustrate the principles of how this process can work.

 How do we do this by code?
 Let's use and run the following: